raphey/bead-counting-with-cv/README.md

 ![example of droplet circles](images/droplet_circles_example.png)

 2. Detecting beads.
-I collected about 700 examples of centered 9x9 images of beads, I trained a CNN and looked at the false negatives, then I refined/expanded the data and trained another CNN with 3500 positive examples.
+Circle detection didn't work too well for the beads, so I collected about 700 examples of centered 9x9 images of beads, I trained a CNN and looked at the false negatives, then I refined/expanded the data and trained another CNN with 3500 positive examples.
 Using the model, I pass a 9x9 window across the image and select the likely beads.
 Below are four positive training examples and four negative examples--the fourth positive example is not great.
 The training data is the main place where there's room for improvement--I'm hoping my friend will get me eight images' worth of bead locations, where the bead locations were centered down to the quarter-pixel.
 (Centering at the original resolution often puts the beads slightly off to one side, as seen in the examples below.)

 ![example of training data](images/training_data_example.png)

 3. Image processing.
 My main pre-processing step was to scale the images to be larger--OpenCV restricts some parameters to integer values (minDist, minRadius, maxRadius), and this lets me get around that.
+The larger images also allow for a quarter-pixel "hi-res" window for bead detection, which could allow for better bead centering.
 All of my other processing efforts seemed to have very little impact.
-The image below looks like it would be much easier to work with, but I found that my bead recognition performed no better--maybe the canny edge detection is already accomplishing most of what I was trying to do by hand with pre-processing.
+The image below looks like it would be much easier to work with, but I found that my circle-detection-based bead recognition performed no better--maybe the Canny edge detection is already accomplishing most of what I was trying to do by hand with pre-processing.
+I haven't yet tried the thresholded image with the NN--that may improve performance substantially, or at least reduce training time.

 ![thresholded droplets image](images/test_array_1_thresholded_small.png)